 Recently, local law enforcement officials have made announcements which point to a growing trend which could significantly impact DUI arrests and weather motorist may be able to refuse to take a breathalyzer test.
 Several years ago, Kane County implemented a program called “No Refusal Weekends.”
 Kane County law enforcement officials would target certain weekends, such as Fourth of July or New Year’s Eve, to conduct roadblocks.
 If officers suspected that a motorist was driving under the influence of alcohol, they would request that the motorist take a breathalyzer test.
 If the motorist refused, authorities would obtain a warrant authorizing them to take a blood test from the motorist from a Judge that was on the scene of the roadblock.
 Recently, McHenry County authorities announced that they have implemented an electronic system which allows them to immediately obtain warrants authorizing blood test from motorist who refuse to take breathalyzer tests.
 Squad cars are equipped with the electronic means to obtain warrants electronically signed by Judges who are on call 24 hours a day.
 Lake County authorities announced that they are working on a similar system which should be going into effect soon.

-James Dimeas is a nationally-recognized, award-winning, DUI lawyer who has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
-The National Trial Lawyers have name James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
-James Dimeas has been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+James Dimeas is a nationally-recognized, award-winning, DUI lawyer who has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
+The National Trial Lawyers named James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
+James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a DUI, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.